20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 Man of Tai Chi (2013) is directed by Keanu Reeves, who also plays the villain Donaka Mark.

-In this scene, we see Tiger Chen Lin Hun (Tiger Hu Chen) going to his first job interview at Donaka Marks company.
+This scene shows Tiger Chen Lin Hun (Tiger Hu Chen) attending his first job interview at Donaka Marks company.

 The surprising fight that follows shows many great martial skills from both Chen and his opponent (Jeremy Marinas).
 It’s a nice mix of traditional flashy kung-fu moves and ground-style MMA fighting.